Skip to main content

 Cedar Lake - Children's Programming Room

-This is a program for toddlers ages 2 and 3, and a caregiver, where they can participate in stories, finger plays, and music activities.
+Toddlers ages 2 and 3, accompanied by a caregiver, will participate in stories, finger plays, and music activities.
 Activities will help to develop important pre-literacy skills.

 This event is full

-English classes are for participants who are learning English as a second language.
+English Classes for participants who are learning English as a second language.
 Different levels are available.
 Classes are free.
+Call 219-769-3541 ext.
+337 for more information.

 Merrillville - Meeting Room C